fpirri/gothings-raspi-install/README.md

      A.5 Demo example
          images download : 32 m;   (first time only) run example : 2 m.
-         Note: this action can be interrupted and re-executed
+         Note: this action can be safely interrupted and re-executed
 ----------------------

 <br /><hr />